 Despite popular myths, creatives can be very logical.
 This blend of logic and visual capability makes us analyze daily interactions and create something more out of them.

-Here are my takeaways – 5 Success mantras from my career in design:
+Here are my takeaways – 5 Success mantras from a creative career in design

 Much like any other endeavor that we undertake, a design process is better, faster, even richer when the end objective is clear.